Post

 trick3

-Going through the HTTP packets, we find a packet that shows the victim sending a GET request to http://windowsliveupdater.com.
-Analyzing the User-Agent, we can see that it is one of the randomized user agents set in the malicious file.
+Going through the HTTP packets, a GET request to http://windowsliveupdater.com can be identified.
+Analyzing the User-Agent field, we can see that it is one of the randomized user agents set in the malicious file.

 trick4